jaimemartinagui/gvit/README.md

    * `virtualenv`
    * `conda`
    * `pyenv`
-3. Associates the environment with the repo via a small `.gitvenv` metadata file.
+3. Associates the environment with the repo via a small `.gvit` metadata file.
 4. On each `pull`, checks if dependency files (`requirements.txt`, `pyproject.toml`, `environment.yml`, etc.) have changed.
 5. If they have, **automatically updates the environment**.